-Moved to Opportunity: The Long-Run Effect of Public Housing Demolition on Labor Market Outcomes of Children (Revise and Resubmit at the American Economic Review)
+Moved to Opportunity: The Long-Run Effect of Public Housing Demolition on Children.
+American Economic Review.
+October 2018.

-Abstracts and Links to Papers:
+Selected Abstracts and Links to Papers:

-Moved to Opportunity: The Long-Run Effect of Public Housing Demolition on Labor Market Outcomes of Children (Revise and Resubmit at the American Economic Review)
+Moved to Opportunity: The Long-Run Effect of Public Housing Demolition on Children

 Abstract: This paper provides new evidence on the effects of moving out of disadvantaged neighborhoods on the long-run economic outcomes of children.
 My empirical strategy is based on public housing demolitions in Chicago which forced households to relocate to private market housing using vouchers.
 Specifically, I compare adult outcomes of children displaced by demolition to their peers who lived in nearby public housing that was not demolished.
 Displaced children are 9 percent more likely to be employed and earn 16 percent more as adults.
 These results contrast with the Moving-to-Opportunity (MTO) relocation study, which detected effects only for children who were young when their families moved.
 To explore this discrepancy, this paper also examines a housing voucher lottery program (similar to MTO) conducted in Chicago.
 I find no measurable impact on labor market outcomes for children in households that won vouchers.
 The contrast between the lottery and demolition estimates remains even after re-weighting the demolition sample to adjust for differences in observed characteristics.
 Overall, this evidence suggests lottery volunteers are negatively selected on the magnitude of their children's gains from relocation.
 This implies that moving from disadvantaged neighborhoods may have substantially larger impact on children than what is suggested by results from voucher experiments where parents elect to participate.